2049, August 19th

 “Abeoji?” she asked.

-“Eun-Yeong?”
-There was pain in her father’s voice.
+“Eun-Yeong?” her father replied.
 Between the newsfeed, the radio, and the police patrolling the streets, Winnie had known it was bad.
 She’d watched her mother make phone call after phone call, her crying worsening each time a recorded voice calmly explained that the call could not be completed.

 But when she heard her father’s voice, it became too much.
 She cried.